allegro/allegro.tech/_posts/2016-09-22-self-contained-UI-tests-for-ios-applications.md

 Now we’ll be able to start WireMock by simply running `./wiremock.sh` and stop it by running `./wiremock.sh -k`.
 We can even run WireMock in record mode to record new mappings with `./wiremock.sh -r`.

-The script expects to find *mappings* and *__files* directories with mock files in the script directory — this can be changed by providing `-m path_to_mappings` option.
+The script expects to find `mappings` and `__files` directories with mock files in the script directory — this can be changed by providing `-m path_to_mappings` option.

 ### Build configuration

-Now when we have our script, it would be good to start WireMock before every test session and stop it afterwards.
+Now that we have our script, it would be good to start WireMock before every test session and stop it afterwards.
-We can achieve this by adding pre- and post-actions for Test action that would run the script with correct parameters.
+We can achieve this by adding pre- and post-actions for Test action that will run the script with correct parameters.

-Assuming that *wiremock.sh* is placed in *WireMock* directory under *applicationUITests* our actions would look like
+Assuming that `wiremock.sh` is placed in `WireMock` directory under `applicationUITests` our actions would look like
 this:

 ![Pre-action](/img/articles/2016-09-22-self-contained-ui-tests-for-ios-applications/pre_action.png)